Cybersecurity Compliance in the Education Industry: How to Protect Students’ Personal Data

 Make sure your employees can access only the data they need for their jobs.
 Elevated access rights are always a risk, since a user can steal or compromise sensitive data on purpose or can accidentally delete or expose it.

-To ensure robust access management, apply a zero trust model that allows you to grant access to critical applications and data only to those users that have already been authenticated and verified by your system.
+To ensure robust access management, apply a zero-trust model that allows you to grant access to critical applications and data only to those users that have already been authenticated and verified by your system.

 Also, consider implementing a just-in-time privileged access management model to grant access permissions only when users need to perform specific tasks and for no longer than the time required to fulfill those tasks.